 No. Only three letters of recommendation will be accepted.
 Therefore, students must choose recommenders carefully.
 References should be able to share insightful information about the student’s qualifications for the Levine Scholarship.

 Yes.
 In the absence of high school counselors, homeschooled students can be nominated by professors or teachers.
 The nominator cannot be related to the student.
+Students can also submit a self-nomination the Future 49er Portal.

 No. Recommenders must use the online submission form, accessible through the link provided in the email sent to recommenders from the Levine Scholars Program.
 This email will be sent to recommenders via the email address provided by the nominee.